-Chapter 6 , "REMSH Service," describes how remsh or remote shell is used to connect to a specified host and execute a command on that host.
+Chapter 6, "REMESH Service," describes how remsh or remote shell is used to connect to a specified host and execute a command on that host.
 This remote shell or remsh is available with version C.60.00 of the MPE/iX operating system.

-Chapter 7 , "Samba for MPE/iX Services," describes how the suite of programs work together to allow clients to access a server's file space and printers, via the Server Message Block (SMB) file server.
+Chapter 7, "Samba for MPE/iX Services," describes how the suite of programs work together to allow clients to access a server's file space and printers, via the Server Message Block (SMB) file server.

-Chapter 8 , "DNS BIND/iX," describes BIND and its implementation of Domain Name System (DNS).
+Chapter 8, "DNS BIND/iX," describes BIND and its implementation of Domain Name System (DNS).

-Chapter 9 , "Apache for MPE/iX," Describes how Apache Webserver, HP e3000 users can do business over the Internet.
+Chapter 9, "HP Web Wise MPE/iX Secure Web Server," Describes how WebWise Webserver, HP e3000 users can do business over the Internet.